 Whichever tool you choose should allow you to offer the team visibility into who is doing what and when.
 This visibility helps calm the chaos of managing marketing projects and makes it much easier for people to know exactly what they’ll be working on each day.

 Put All Your Tasks In Order

 Each piece of the project should be broken down into a series of tasks.
-These tasks should be put into checklists, and those checklists should be managed with whatever software you’re using to manage projects.
+These tasks should be put into checklists, and those checklists should be managed with whatever management tools you’re using to manage projects.

 Each checklist should include:

 - An assignee.
 Who’s responsible for this task?

 - A description.
 What needs to get done?